 If you start treating everyone like equals in the office, you will find it easier to progress too as you will gradually feel less intimidated by people of a higher grade.
 It is important in the corporate world to be able to work with anyone, regardless of ranks, so best to start practising straight away.

-Don’t let people walk all over you
+Don’t let your colleagues walk all over you

 That said there is a difference between treating people with respect and letting them walk all over you!
 I am not telling you to be a people pleaser.
 That doesn’t usually earn you any respect at all.
 So if you want to be respected by your colleagues, you should stand your ground and assert yourself and your views.
 Somehow, people tend to respect people who have an opinion and are not easily swayed.